- Read & Write Description

 * If you are a U of M student and do not already own Microsoft Office, which includes Word, you may download it at no charge.

 - Click on the PDF Reader icon, then select the file you would like to read.
-Adobe will open automatically,
+The PDF Reader window will open.

 - A hand () will appear at the top left of the page.
 Select some text and then click on the hand.
 A purple strip will appear underneath it () and the program will start to read the text.